Tokyo Paralympic Games will always have a special place in Indian sporting history: PM Modi | ExBulletin

 Tokyo Paralympic Games will always have a special place in Indian sporting history: PM Modi

-New Delhi, Sep 5 (PTI) As Indian athletes put on their best show at the Tokyo Paralympic Games, Prime Minister Narendra Modi said on Sunday that their achievement will always have a special place in Indian sporting history and expressed hope to build on these successes to ensure greater participation in sports.
+As Indian athletes put on their best show ever at the Tokyo Paralympic Games, Prime Minister Narendra Modi said on Sunday that their achievement will always have a special place in Indian sporting history and expressed hope for s ” build on these successes to ensure greater participation in sports. .

 Modi also congratulated the people of host Japan, especially Tokyo, and its government, saying they were to be commended for their exceptional hospitality, attention to detail and spreading the much-needed message of resilience and unity through these Games.
 Olympic.

-The Indian Paralympians had a historic campaign at the Tokyo Games, where an unprecedented 19 medals, including five gold, helped them secure a 24th place overall, the highest on record.
+India’s Paralympians had a stellar campaign at the Tokyo Games, where an unprecedented 19 medals, including five gold, helped them secure 24th place in the highest overall standings on record.

-The tally also included eight silver and six bronze, but more importantly, it was a performance in which history was written almost every day with the contingent living up to the motto.
-The “spirit in motion” of the Games.
+The tally also included eight silver medals and six bronze medals, but most importantly, it was a performance in which history was written almost every day with the contingent abiding by the Spirit in Motion motto of the Games.

-Modi said: “India’s historic number of medals has filled our hearts with joy.
+Modi said: The historic number of medals won by India has filled our hearts with joy.
 I would like to thank the coaches, support staff and families of our athletes for their continued support to the players.
-We hope to build on this. of our success in ensuring greater participation in sport. ” PTI KR ANB SMN
+We hope to build on our successes to ensure greater participation in sport.

 Sources